cloudfoundry/diego-release/CONTRIBUTING.md

 ### Running the SQL unit tests

+As of Diego 1.0, SQL unit tests are the default unit tests for Diego.
 To run the SQL unit tests locally requires running MySQL and Postgres with the correct configuration.

 On OS X, follow these steps to install and configure MySQL and Postgres: